Telligent/Social-Sitecore-SDK/README.md

 Underlying the Sitecore SDK for Zimbra Social, the Zimbra Social REST SDK provides features to aid developers in getting optimal performance: API data trimming, async calls and API batching (API batching allows multiple API calls to be made over a single REST request).

 ####Where is the documentation?
-Please refer to the [Wiki section](https://github.com/Zimbra/Social-Sitecore-SDK/wiki) of this repository.
+Please refer to the [wiki section](https://github.com/Zimbra/Social-Sitecore-SDK/wiki) of this repository.

 ####How do I report a bug?
 You can use the [issues section](https://github.com/Zimbra/Social-Sitecore-SDK/issues) of this repository to report any issues with the Sitecore SDK for Zimbra Social.